dhutapratama/docs/queues.md

     return $batch->id;

-The batch's ID, which may be accessed via the `$batch->id` property, may be used to [query the Laravel command bus](#inspecting-batches) for information about the batch after it has been dispatched.
+The batch's ID, which may be accessed via the `$batch->id` property, may be used to [query the Lets command bus](#inspecting-batches) for information about the batch after it has been dispatched.

 > **Warning**
-> Since batch callbacks are serialized and executed at a later time by the Laravel queue, you should not use the `$this` variable within the callbacks.
+> Since batch callbacks are serialized and executed at a later time by the Lets queue, you should not use the `$this` variable within the callbacks.

 <a name="naming-batches"></a>
 #### Naming Batches

-Some tools such as Laravel Horizon and Laravel Telescope may provide more user-friendly debug information for batches if batches are named.
+Some tools such as Lets Horizon and Lets Telescope may provide more user-friendly debug information for batches if batches are named.
 To assign an arbitrary name to a batch, you may call the `name` method while defining the batch:

     $batch = Bus::batch([
         // ...